-When it comes to calculating return on investment (ROI), it always seems to be easier said than done — especially so when it comes to measuring ROI for data initiatives.
+When it comes to calculating return on investment (ROI), it always seems to be easier said than done — especially when it comes to measuring data analytics ROI.
 Businesses invest in data teams, infrastructures, and tools for all different reasons and are executing different projects at various stages of maturity, so it makes sense that it’s not a uniform calculation.
-But where to start?
+Where should you start?

-Here are the top five ways to measure data science ROI, which you can read about more in depth and get sample calculations for in the white paper:
+Here are the top five ways to measure data analytics ROI, which you can read about more in depth and get sample calculations for in the white paper:

-One logical question after working out how to calculate ROI, no matter the results of that calculation, is: how can the business increase ROI from data science tools, platforms, technologies, projects and initiatives?
+One logical question after working out how to calculate data analytics ROI, no matter the results of that calculation, persists.
+How can the business increase ROI from data science tools, platforms, technologies, projects, and initiatives?

 The fact is that simply purchasing a tool or hiring a team to do data science will not magically bring ROI — there is no silver bullet.
-It takes organization change throughout (from high-level management down to each individual contributor) to get value from data.
+It takes organizational change (from high-level management down to each individual contributor) to get true value from data.